pabuckland/mtp-userguide/docs/03_vscode_install_and_trillium_access.md

 Congratulations!
 You are now connected to the Trillium cluster and ready to begin working with files and running commands.
 ---

-## Common Issues

-### Permission denied (publickey)

-Check that:

-- Your SSH key was added correctly to DRAC.
-- Your username is correct.
-- You are connecting to the correct cluster.

-### Could not establish connection

-Verify:

-- Your internet connection.
-- Your cluster name.
-- Your Alliance username.

-### Remote - SSH not installed

-Ensure that the Microsoft **Remote - SSH** extension is installed in VS Code.

----

 ## Next Tutorial

 Continue to: